-As of September 30, 2020, our executive officers, directors and their affiliates beneficially owned, in the aggregate, approximately 37% of our outstanding common stock.
+As of March 31, 2020, our executive officers, directors and their affiliates beneficially own, in the aggregate, approximately 43% of our outstanding common stock.
 As a result, these stockholders, if they act together, will be able to influence our management and affairs and the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation or sale of all or substantially all of our assets.
 In addition, this concentration of ownership might adversely affect the market price of our common stock by:

-- · delaying, deferring or preventing a change of control of us; - impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.
+- · delaying, deferring or preventing a change of control of us; - · impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.

-See Part III, Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" under the caption "Security Ownership of Certain Beneficial Owners and Management" in our 2019 Form 10-K for more information regarding the ownership of our outstanding common stock by our executive officers, directors and their affiliates.
+See "Security Ownership of Certain Beneficial Owners and Management" as stated in our Annual Report on Form 10-K for the year ended December 31, 2019, incorporated by reference in this prospectus, for more information regarding the ownership of our outstanding common stock by our executive officers, directors and their affiliates.